A software engineer couple visited the Nova IVF fertility clinic at Bangalore for IVF treatment.

 Ovarian stimulation was started after 15 days of desensitisation.
 After the desensitisation period, the patient underwent standardised ovarian stimulation followed by follicular aspiration of an egg.

-Post this, the husbands sperms was collected and the resulting embryos were frozen for transfer.
+Post this, the husband’s sperms were collected and the resulting embryos were frozen for transfer.

 She underwent a laparoscopic procedure to clip the hydrosalpinx in her right tube and in the next cycle, a single embryo was transferred.